bjames/neverthenetwork/pages/automation_concurrency.md

 One of the scripts I maintain is used to test the POTS lines my enterprise uses for out-of-band connectivity at our branches and call centers.
 Dial-up modems are slow, you make a call, the line rings, remote end picks up, the modems eventually train up and you finally get a connection.
 With some of our international locations I've seen this process take nearly a full minute.
 Before I added multiprocessing, this script could take over 2 hours to complete.
 Now it finishes in roughly 20 minutes.

-As a little bit of background on my process; I typically write scripts without concurrency first using my little 3560-CX as a test device.
+I typically write scripts without concurrency first, using my little 3560-CX as a test device.
 Once the script is complete, I write a bit of logic to execute the script against multiple devices simultaneously.
 That logic is discussed below.

 ### Using the Multiprocessing Library